 - Set up the cookie table; it should hold a large variety of cookies and be accessible by more than one person at a time.
 Provide tongs for picking up cookies.
 Set out cards and pens so people can label their cookies and indicate if they contain nuts or if they're gluten-free.

 - If you have cake stands or other tiered serving trays, use them--dishes at different heights add visual drama.

 - Fix up any last-minute decorations.

-- Brew the coffee, hot cider, or punch, put on some festive attire and get ready to party!
+- Heat the hot chocolate, brew the coffee, hot cider, or punch, put on some festive attire and get ready to party!

 Create Cookie Recipe Booklets

 Ask your guests to mail (or e-mail) their cookie recipes to you, or collect the recipes on the day of the party.
 Assemble a booklet of recipes for everyone to take home with them.